This post may contain affiliate links. Please read our disclosure policy.

 This is how you can make this easy dessert.
 Make sure to scroll down to the recipe card for the full detailed instructions!

-1. In a large bowl cream the butter, white sugar, and brown sugar together using an electric mixer.
+- In a large bowl, cream the unsalted butter, granulated sugar, and brown sugar until smooth.

-3. Mix in the dry ingredients so the all-purpose flour, cocoa powder, and salt just until the flour mixture disappears.
+- Add the dry ingredients, heat-treated all-purpose flour, cocoa powder, and salt—and mix just until combined.

 HOW TO HEAT TREAT FLOUR?